When a Child Might Be Charged As an Adult in Florida

 Additionally, if a minor is charged as an adult, and if they are found guilty, they will be punished as an adult would be punished.
 In juvenile cases, the judge is required to follow certain guidelines when sentencing the child, and must act in the child’s best interests.
 This means that the ultimate goal of the minor’s sentence must be to rehabilitate the child, and not to punish them.
 However, in an adult court, the ultimate goal is to punish.

-When to Consult a Juvenile Defense Attorney
+When to Consult a Juvenile Defense Lawyer

 At The Baez Law Firm, our juvenile defense lawyers handle a number of different juvenile cases, and are here to help you and your child in the event that the prosecutor decides to try your minor child as an adult.
 There are very few things in life that are more stressful than having your child arrested for or accused of a crime, but knowing that they may be charged as an adult tops the list.
-If your minor child has been charged as an adult, or if you believe that they may be charged as an adult, contact the Miami juvenile defense attorneys at The Baez Law Firm right away.
+If your minor child has been charged as an adult, or if you believe that they may be charged as an adult, contact the Miami juvenile defense lawyers at The Baez Law Firm right away.
 Call 305-999-5100 to schedule your free consultation today.